datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:d40684ea0d
 ## More messiness

 Great job!
 Now that you're familiar with messy and tidy data, take a look at another dataset.
-Exectue `eyes` in your shell to print a dataset that featured in DataCamp's [Cleaning Data in R course](https://campus.datacamp.com/courses/cleaning-data-in-r).
+Execute `eyes` in your shell to print a dataset that is featured in DataCamp's [Cleaning Data in R course](https://campus.datacamp.com/courses/cleaning-data-in-r).
 This dataset is about the eye colors of three women and whether they wear glasses.
 What problem does this dataset have?

 *** =instructions
 - It violates rule #1 of tidy data: there are several columns that represent the same variable.